-Craig Russell is in his fifth year as head men’s ice hockey coach at Plymouth State in 2014-15, and his 16th year with the Panther hockey program.
+Craig Russell is in his sixth year as head men’s ice hockey coach at Plymouth State in 2015-16, and his 17th year with the Panther hockey program.
 He played four seasons in a Panther uniform, served five years as assistant coach, two as associate head coach, and in 2010 became the eighth head coach in the program’s history.

-Russell has enjoyed very successful campaigns in his first four years as head coach, capturing at least a share of the past three MASCAC regular season titles.
-He guided the 2011-12 Panthers to the MASCAC regular season and tournament championships, the first championship in the 40-year history of the program and the school's first berth in the NCAA Division III Tournament.
+Russell has enjoyed very successful campaigns in his first five years as head coach, capturing at least a share of the past four MASCAC regular season titles and claiming two MASCAC tournament championships.
+He guided the 2011-12 Panthers to the MASCAC regular season and tournament championships, the first championship in the 40-year history of the program and the school's first berth in the NCAA Division III Tournament, and duplicated the feat in 2014-15.

-The Panthers repeated the MASCAC regular season title in 2013 and earned a share of the crown last year, advancing to the conference tournament title game each season.
+The Panthers repeated the MASCAC regular season title in 2013 and earned a share of the crown in 2014, advancing to the conference tournament title game each season.

-Russell was rewarded after PSU’s championship seasons, earning MASCAC Coach of the Year honors for both 2011-12 and 2012-13 seasons.
-Five of the six players on the All-Conference First Team were from PSU in 2012-13, with an additional Panther named to the Second Team.
+Russell was rewarded after PSU’s championship seasons, earning MASCAC Coach of the Year honors in 2012, 2013 and 2015.
+Five of the six players on the All-Conference First Team were from PSU in 2013, with an additional Panther named to the Second Team.
+The 2015 All-MASCAC Team included five Panthers, including the Player of the Year.

 A 2003 graduate of Plymouth State, Russell played four years on the hockey team, serving as assistant captain as a senior.
 He was an on-ice and bench assistant coach for seven years as well as chief recruiter.